Tushar-ba/dexRework/README.md

 The contract emits several events to log actions such as adding or removing liquidity, executing swaps, and creating new pairs.
 This provides transparency and traceability for all operations within the DEX.

 ### Conclusion
-The Simple DEX implementation is a robust decentralized exchange solution that leverages automated market-making principles to enable seamless token swaps and liquidity management.
+The  DEX implementation is a robust decentralized exchange solution that leverages automated market-making principles to enable seamless token swaps and liquidity management.
 The design is modular, allowing easy integration and customization for various token pairs and ERC20 tokens.

 For more detailed technical specifications, please refer to the individual contracts: `DEXRouter`, `DEXFactory`, and `DEXPair`.